It is best practice as a photographer to clearly establish your deposit/retainer policy within the terms and conditions

 How to Avoid these Situations

 The stories listed above could have been avoided or mitigated if the photographers had required a reservation “payment” fee.
-This fee would have compensated the photographers for their lost time and mitigated the expenses related to hiring hair and makeup artists were covered.
+This fee would have compensated the photographers for their lost time and ensured that the expenses related to hiring hair and makeup artists were covered.
 Requiring an upfront or in advance “payment” is not an uncommon practice in the creative industry.
 Many studios, big and small, require a “payment” up front to secure the session appointment.
-An advance “payment” clause in your contract will give you peace of mind that the client will show, and adds credibility to the professional relationship between the photographer and client.
-Especially, when paired with an attorney-drafted and attorney-reviewed contract for photographic services.
+An advance “payment” clause in your contract will give you peace of mind that the client will show, and adds credibility to the professional relationship between the photographer and client — especially when paired with an attorney-drafted and attorney-reviewed contract for photographic services.